datamacgyver/ds-process/2_exploration_phase/questions_to_ask_exploration.md

 ### For unsupervised learning methods:
 * What measure does the method optimize?
 * Are there edge cases that satisfy the metric but not the KPI?

+### For non-modelling tasks:
+* How do our KPIs align to the problem statement?
+How will they be measured?

 ## Implementation
 * Are there implementations of the approach in a language currently used in your production environment?